progit/progit2/TRANSLATING.md

 | Partial translations available in | up to chapter 6 has been translated. |
 | Full translation available in |the book is (almost) fully translated. |

-## Using Travis-CI for Continuous Integration
+## Continuous integration with Travis CI

 Travis-CI is a [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) service that fits nicely with GitHub.
 It can be used to automatically check that the pull-requests from the collaborators don't break the Asciidoc markup but can also provide compiled versions of the books.